VighneshG/resume-generator/README.md

 ## How to Use

 1. Clone this repository.
-2. Open `index.html` in a text editor to edit the template.
-3. Modify the content in `index.html`, `style.css`, and `script.js` as needed.
-4. Open `index.html` in a web browser to view the CV.
+2. Open `index.html` in a web browser to view and edit the CV.
+3. Click on any text to edit it in place.
+4. Use the dropdown menus at the top to select fonts for headings and content.
+5. Click the "Download as PDF" button at the bottom of the page to download the CV as a PDF.
-5. Icons should be placed in the `images/icons/` directory.
+6. Icons should be placed in the `images/icons/` directory.

 ## Hosting on GitHub Pages